Apple SWOT Analysis

 Strength of Apple’s brand image and value is effectively reinforced by a combination of factors such as a large customer base in the global scale and high profit margin.
 High brand value grants substantial advantages to the multinational technology company in terms of leveraging the brand to add new products and services into the portfolio.
 Moreover, high brand equity gives the company considerable bargaining power in negotiations with vendors, manufacturers and distributors.

 3. Apple maintains an exceptionally high profit margin compared to industry average.
 Industry analysts note that “Apple isn’t here to sell the most of anything; its overarching goal is simply to generate the greatest possible profit”[5].
-The company’s gross margin for 2020, 2017 and 2016 amounted to 38,3%, 37,8% and 38,3% respectively.[6]
+The company’s gross margin for 2022, 2021 and 2020 amounted to 43,3%, 41,8% and 38,2% respectively.[6]

 Apple SWOT Analysis

-Figure 1 Apple Inc. net profit margin chart[7]
+Apple Inc. net profit margin chart[7]

 5. Apple’s supply-chain operations are widely acknowledged as one of the best in the world.
 Apple supply chain best practices include data synchronization between the central warehouse and its own stores and customers, and outsourcing manufacturing and as a result reducing the manufacturing cycle time.
 Moreover, sophisticated supply-chain management practices allow the company to facilitate its complex global operations with no or least disruptions.

-Weaknesses in Apple SWOT Analysis
+Weaknesses in SWOT Analysis of Apple

 Apple Inc. Report contains a full version of Apple SWOT Analysis.
 The report illustrates the application of the major analytical strategic frameworks in business studies such as PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Apple.
 Moreover, the report contains analyses of Apple leadership, organizational structure, business strategy and organizational culture.
 The report also comprises discussions of Apple marketing strategy, ecosystem and addresses issues of corporate social responsibility.